Lincoln Project Co-Founder John Weaver Accused Of Grooming Young Men For Sex

 “The accusations are not totally new, and first surfaced last summer, around the same time Weaver reportedly suffered a heart attack and scaled back his work with the Lincoln Project.”

-It’s not the first scandal to hit The Lincoln Project.
+Weaver’s alleged misconduct is not the first scandal to hit The Lincoln Project.
 The New York Post previously reported that Weaver and the other founders of the committee are marred by tax troubles and links to Russia.
 The publication pointed to documents that reveal Weaver registered as a Russian foreign agent for the uranium conglomerate TENEX.
-He later left the gig and called the move a”mistake.”
+He later left the gig and called the move a “mistake.”

-IRS documents also allegedly revealed that Weaver has an outstanding $389,420 federal tax lien against his Tallahassee, Florida, house, The New York Post reported.
+IRS documents also allegedly revealed that Weaver has an outstanding $389,420 federal tax lien against his Tallahassee, Florida house, the New York Post reported.

-The Lincoln Project — which allegedly gets the majority of its funding from small donations — has also faced scrutiny for its use of its finances.
-Federal Election Commission (FEC) data previously revealed that 89.3 percent of total disbursements from November 5, 2019, to March 31, 2020, went to overhead costs.
+The Lincoln Project — which allegedly gets the majority of its funding from small donations — has also faced scrutiny for its use of finances.
+Federal Election Commission (FEC) data previously revealed that 89.3 percent of total disbursements from November 5, 2019 to March 31, 2020 went to overhead costs.
 The revelation fueled allegations that the group is cashing in on people who are opposed to Trump.